DenebTM/perf-oriented-dev/exercises/sheet_01/sheet01.md

 | 100000  | 1       | 1             | 2     | 0.202 | 2.750  | 1365.6  | 0.275      | 0.000      | 0.280        | 6532.8    |
 | 1000000 | 1       | 1             | 22    | 2.062 | 28.372 | 1436.8  | 51.508     | 0.022      | 35.108       | 9603.2    |

-The table above primarily shows four things:
+The table above shows several things:

 - Each execution parameter *does* exhibit roughly linear scaling in one or multiple relevant performance metrics.